Dorm Days: Time to Organize the College Dorm

 College campuses are well-equipped with all the tools necessary in case of an emergency, but I love the idea of a back-up...just in case!
 Keep an “In-Case of Emergency” box loaded up in your student’s dorm.
 Pack it with Tylenol, Midol, batteries, a flashlight, scissors, a First-Aid Kit, and a list of all campus emergency numbers.

 Most dorms are equipped with an adorable little kitchenette!
 Make the most of this space by using adjustable, super sturdy metal storage racks that fit snugly right above a mini-fridge.
 This makes it easy to store snacks and kitchen essentials in a neat, clean place.
 You’ll want to keep food as high above the ground as possible, so the dorm doesn’t attract ants.

 Now that you have the room outlined with all the organization essentials, have fun and play around until the room feels like the right fit.
 Oh, and don’t forget all the sentimental goodies your freshman will want to have closeby to remember home.
 With a framed picture or a quilt made of their high school sports’ team’s t-shirts, they’ll never feel too far away!

 Moving your college student into the dorms can be an emotional and stressful experience, but it doesn’t have to be.
 Click here for instant access to my College Dorm Checklist, and rest easy knowing that your scholar is equipped for success—a comfy room to come back to each night helps, too!

 You have one less kid in the house, could you use a little sprucing up in the spaces they left behind?
 I’d love to help!
-To schedule your FREE discovery call, click below and we can work together to bring back order to the nooks and crannies you already love
+Click here to schedule your FREE discovery call, so we can work together to bring back order to the nooks and crannies you already love.